Robert Gunter Obituary - Charlottesville, VA | Legacy Pro

 Robert was a retired Navy Veteran of twenty years and attended Colonial Baptist Church in Charlottesville.

-A funeral service will be held Monday, September 28, 2020, at 2 p.m. graveside at Maple Grove Pentecostal Holiness Church in Buckingham County, by Pastor Earl Ragland.
+A funeral service was held Monday, September 28, 2020, at 2 p.m. graveside at Maple Grove Pentecostal Holiness Church in Buckingham County, by Pastor Earl Ragland.

 Funeral arrangements are under the direction of Wells/Sheffield Funeral Chapel of Lovingston, (434-263-4097).